 Have an Apple ID already but using iTunes or App Store for the first time?
 Well, If you’re using an existing Apple ID and never before purchased something via the Stores, you must provide a payment method for that first purchase.
 But there’s good news!
 Once you make that first purchase, you can change your payment information to None.

 Location, Location, Location!

-That None payment option only shows up when you are in your country of residence (i.e. the country that matches your billing address.)
-So if you’re travelling for pleasure or business, working overseas for a short-time, or spending a semester in another nation, you must provide payment information.
+That None payment option only shows up when you are in your country of residence (i.e., the country that matches your billing address.)
+So if you’re traveling for pleasure or business, working overseas for a short-time, or spending a semester in another nation, you must provide payment information.
 And you won’t be able to choose None as your payment method.